tcltk/tcl/doc/dev/value-history.md

 speaking.
 Neither the encoding generated nor the encoding accepted by Tcl 8.1 follow the precise specification of UTF-8.
 Not the specification in place today, nor any of the specifications in place near the time of this work.
-As the _changes_ entry notes, a number of implementation choices are claimed to serve "Java compatibility".
+As the _changes_ entry indicates, a number of implementation choices are claimed to serve "Java compatibility".
 Tcl development at this time took place at Sun Microsystems, which was also the home of Java.
-It appears that "Java compatibility" isn't a statement about any sort of interoperability, but about following the same conventions for the sake of programmer familiarity.
+It appears that "Java compatibility" is not a statement about any sort of interoperability, but about following the same conventions for the sake of programmer familiarity.
 Tcl 8.1 added the **\\u_HHHH_** syntax as a way for scripts to specify Unicode characters using only the ASCII characters.